 Additionally, once individuals have criminal records, finding a job or housing is often much more difficult or even impossible.
-The National Law Center of Homelessness & Poverty gives much more detail about the effects of criminalization on homeless individuals, pointing out the myriad ways people who have been arrested and/or incarcerated are harmed, such as the loss of disability benefits, access to affordable housing and more.
-The main takeaway of their work is that criminalization tactics, regardless of their breadth or scope, do not end homelessness.
+The National Law Center of Homelessness & Poverty gives much more detail about the effects of criminalization on homeless individuals, pointing out the myriad ways people who have been arrested and/or incarcerated are harmed, such as the loss of disability benefits, access to affordable housing and more.10 The main takeaway of their work is that criminalization tactics, regardless of their breadth or scope, do not end homelessness.

 WRAP has also articulated the problems of these types of laws and reframed the problems of criminalization by promoting a Homeless Bill of Rights, which articulates the rights that all people, including people who are homeless, should have.
-These include the right to sleep, pray, and rest in public; the right to share and eat food in public; and the right to occupy a legally parked vehicle (some people who are homeless reside in their cars, often as protection from the elements).

-Many cities and towns would like to combat homelessness in effective ways, but often aren't sure where to begin.
-When speaking with decision makers, it is important to name interventions that we know have worked in addressing chronic homelessness, such as Permanent Supportive Housing and models like Housing-First with services connected to housing.
+These include the right to sleep, pray, and rest in public; the right to share and eat food in public; and the right to occupy a legally parked vehicle (some people who are homeless reside in their cars, often as protection from the elements).11 but often aren't sure where to begin.
+When speaking with decision makers, it is important to name interventions that we know have worked in addressing chronic homelessness, such as Permanent Supportive Housing12 and models like Housing-First with services connected to housing.
 See the Appendix for resources that provide more examples of alternatives to criminalization and proven solutions to ending chronic homelessness.